 - In the 1942 short Pipeye, Pupeye, Poopeye An' Peepeye, the title nephews are spanked by Popeye for refusing to eat their spinach.
 So they do as they're told — and with their spinach-acquired strength, repay the favor, and then some.

 - Classic Disney Shorts:

-- In Bellboy Donald, the temperamental duck is forced to tend to a sadistic little brat staying at the hotel, with threats of unemployment if he lashes out so much as once.
-Eventually after being put through hell, he drags the child kicking and screaming to reception, enquiring whether he's fired yet, which is immediately confirmed.
-Content, he takes the child offscreen and spanks him merciless, complete with an Evil Laugh.
+- In Bellboy Donald, the temperamental duck is forced to tend to a Hotel Hellion, with threats of unemployment if he lashes out so much as once.
+Eventually after being put through hell, he drags the child kicking and screaming to reception, inquiring whether he's fired yet, which is immediately confirmed.
+Content, he takes the child offscreen and spanks him mercilessly, complete with an Evil Laugh.

 - At the end of Practical Pig (the fourth Disney "Three Little Pigs" cartoon), the two younger pigs tell a lie.
 Practical Pig's lie-detecting and punishing invention begins spanking them for the lie.
 Practical Pig tells the others, "This hurts me more than it does you."
-The machine reaches out, grabs him by his throat, spanks him and washes his mouth out with soap.
+The machine reaches out and starts spanking him as well.

 - Tex Avery MGM Cartoons: